Kent State's Response to Copyright Infringement

 • Kent State University receives DMCA notifications regarding copyright material that is being shared through the university's network.
 The Copyright Agent is required under the DMCA to respond in a timely matter to any copyright infringement notice received.

-• Upon receiving a notification, Security and Access Management determines the owner of the computer that was using the IP address during the date specified.
+• Upon receiving a notification, the DMCA Compliance Team determines the owner of the computer that was using the IP address during the date specified, among other evidentiary information.

-• Security and Access Management then notifies the offender by email, about the infringement.
+• The DMCA Compliance Team then notifies the offender by email, about the infringement.

-• The complainant (RIAA, ESA , BSA, MPAA, etc.) is then notified of the claimed infringement and the discipline consequences set forth by the university.
+• If requested, the complainant (RIAA, ESA , BSA, MPAA, etc.) is notified of the claimed infringement and the discipline consequences set forth by the university.
+This does not include the identity of the alleged infringing party.

 First offense

-1. Security and Access Management emails the student informing him or her of the infringement notification.
+1. The DMCA Compliance Team emails the alleged infringing party informing him or her of the infringement notification.

-3. Student will be required to do all of the following:
+3. The alleged infringing party will be required to do all of the following:

 • Remove the offending material from his or her computer and discontinue illegal file sharing activities.

-• Pass a Quiz (100%) on the material in the DMCA course, which is available via FlashLine or Blackboard Learn.
+• Pass a quiz (with a score of 100%) on the material in the DMCA course, which is available via Canvas.

-• Hand-deliver a signed acknowledgement of the email notification to the Security and Access Management office at the scheduled appointment time, attesting that all of the requirements described above have been met.
+• Deliver a signed acknowledgement of the email notification to the DMCA Compliance Team, attesting that all of the requirements described above have been met.

-Upon receipt of the required materials, Security and Access Management will restore the student's Internet access.
+Upon receipt of the required materials and completion of all necessary remediation steps, the DMCA Compliance Team will restore the infringing party's network access.

 Second offense

-1. Security and Access Management emails the student informing him or her of the infringement notification.
+1. The DMCA Compliance Team emails the alleged infringing party informing him or her of the infringement notification.

-3. Student will be required to do all of the following: (additional requirements in bold).
+3. The alleged infringing party will be required to do all of the following:

 • Remove the offending material from his or her computer and discontinue illegal file sharing activities.

-• Obtain verification from the TechHelp Service and Repair Center that the above requirements have been met.
+• Obtain written verification from the TechHelp Service and Repair Center or another reputable computer service center that the above requirements have been met.

-• Hand-deliver a signed acknowledgement of the email notification to the Security and Access Management office at the scheduled appointment time, attesting that all of the requirements described above have been met.
+• Deliver a signed acknowledgement of the email notification to the DMCA Compliance Team, attesting that all of the requirements described above have been met.

 Third (and future) offenses

-3. Student will be required to do all of the following: (additional requirements highlighted in bold below)
+3. The alleged infringing party will be required to do all of the following:

 • Remove the offending material from his or her computer and discontinue illegal file sharing activities.

-• Obtain verification from the TechHelp Service and Repair Center that the above requirements have been met.
+• Obtain written verification from the TechHelp Service and Repair Center or another reputable computer service center that the above requirements have been met.

-• Hand-deliver a signed acknowledgement of the email notice to the Security and Access Management office, attesting that all of the requirements above have been met.
+• Deliver a signed acknowledgement of the email notification to the DMCA Compliance Team, attesting that all of the requirements described above have been met.

 This page is maintained by the Department of Infrastructure Engineering's DMCA Compliance Team